How to balance blogging with 9-to-5 job

 And what choice could be wiser than cutting out useless distractions like spending too much time checking social media?
 Or those boring series you binge-watch just because you didn’t have anything better to do instead?

-Take the test: the next time you open some social media app or streaming service, check how much time you spent in the app.
+Take the test: The next time you open some social media app or streaming service, check how much time you spend on each app.
 Then honestly answer yourself if that time made you feel fulfilled in any way.

-This is the kind of distraction you have to cut out of your life and use your time more wisely.
+This is the kind of distraction you have to cut out of your life to use your time more wisely.

 Besides, using social media less is not even a sacrifice!
 This will improve your mental health, make you more productive, and give you more free time to work on things that really matter.
 So go for it!